awsdocs/amazon-rds-user-guide/doc_source/Appendix.Oracle.Options.Statspack.md

      Otherwise, attempting to add the Statspack option generates an error and `RDS-Event-0058`\.

 1. Add the Statspack option to an option group\.
-See [Adding an Option to an Option Group](USER_WorkingWithOptionGroups.md#USER_WorkingWithOptionGroups.AddOption)\.
+See [Adding an option to an option group](USER_WorkingWithOptionGroups.md#USER_WorkingWithOptionGroups.AddOption)\.

    Amazon RDS automatically installs the Statspack scripts on the DB instance and then sets up the `PERFSTAT` account\.